Richard the Lion-Hearted (1923 film)

 Richard the Lion-Hearted is a 1923 American silent historical adventure film directed by Chester Withey and starring Wallace Beery, Charles K. Gerrard and Kathleen Clifford.
-It is the sequel to Robin Hood (1922; starring Douglas Fairbanks in the titular role), with Beery returning as Richard the Lion-Hearted.
+It is the sequel to Robin Hood (1922; starring Douglas Fairbanks in the title role), with Beery returning as Richard the Lion-Hearted.
 The film was written by Frank E. Woods and based on the 1825 Sir Walter Scott novel The Talisman.